Instructor Resources

 - Role Assignment: Learners become “Tier 1 Security Analysts” for TechCorp

-- Team Structure: 4-person teams with rotating team lead
+- Team Structure: 4-person teams with team lead role rotating weekly

 - Professional Context: “Client ticket: Network showing suspicious activity”